whalebone/wb-docs/en/data_analysis.rst

 Domain Categorization Change
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some domains are categorized incorrectly.
-You can check which categories a domain falls into by using the **Domain Analysis** tool located in the user menu.
+In case of a domain categorized incorectly you can check which categories a domain falls into by using the **Domain Analysis** tool located in the user menu.
 After entering a domain, the **Content Categorization** section will appear, showing the categories the domain falls into and also offering a **Suggest Category Change** button to suggest a change in categorization.
 It is also possible to report a domain as a false negative using the **Report as malicious** button.

 CSV Export
 ~~~~~~~~~~